dsibilly/yewdar/backgrounds.md

 ### Grendian Mountains

-The mountain range runs mostly north-south, splitting the continent in half.
+Slicing through the continent, the Grendian mountain range is home to Osenia's dwarven peoples.
 The range is home to many wild animals and is a rewarding hunting ground for those brave enough to venture into the foothills.
-Beneath the great peaks lie the great dwarven holds, subterranean cities and villages crafted by the steady hand of the diminuitive humanoids.
-Due to the intensely private nature of the dwarves, very few outsiders ever get to venture under the mountains.
 Clear mountain passes through the ridge are few, but with the advent of airships this no longer proves detrimental to continental trade.

+The dwarves live in great holds beneath the mountains, their subterranean cities and villages crafted by their steady, patient hands.
+They are an intensely private people, and few outsiders ever get to venture beneath the surface.
+The dwarven government has two political entities: the crown and a feudal council known as the Clansraed.
+The Clansraed is a hereditary council of feudal aristocrats that expresses the will of the clans from across the mountains.
+The Crown is a hereditary monarchy maintained by the current ruling clan, who leads the clans in war and negotiates with other nations on their behalf.
+The ruling clan can be replaced by another clan by rite of combat against the ruling monarch or unanimous discommendation by the entire Clansraed.
+The current ruler is Dorin Axforge, who rules the clans from his clan's ancestral hold at Rockhome in central Grendia.

 | 1d6 Roll | Background | Focus |
 | :---: | :---: | :---: |